Here’s how 46+ in-the-trench Marketers, Business owners & Experts Use LinkedIn to Generate Business Leads Consistently.

-No wonder, some of our experts believed staying active on LinkedIn, organically engaging with others are sure ways to boost your brand’s visibility.
+No wonder some of our experts believe staying active on LinkedIn and organically engaging with others are sure ways to boost your brand’s visibility.

 Rick Denton of Execution For Customer Experience had this to say, “Engage with LinkedIn.
 Don’t just lurk…Engage.
 This means 4-5 actual comments (greater than 8 words) per day.
 Regular posting of your own content.
 Doing so elevates your status in the LinkedIn algorithm, improving your visibility for potential clients to see you.”

 Marcus Anwar of OhMy.ca suggests, “Spending a little bit of time every working day.
 Believe it or not about 15 minutes a day is all you need.
 The biggest mistake individuals make is spending long hours for a few days straight then they stop.
 But remember if you want to generate good leads consistency is key to your success.”